 Climate & Energy

-The rising temperature is likely to cause loss and alteration of habitat for species such as snow leopard, especially in the steep and fragile mountainous ecosystems.
-At the other end, the subtropical ecosystem extending along the southern foothills of Bhutan is vulnerable to climate change from the perspective of climate adaptability.
-The erratic weather patterns, soring temperatures and unpredictable dry and wet atmospheric conditions render the local communities most vulnerable to climate change.
+The rising temperature is likely to cause loss and alteration of habitat for species such as snow leopard, especially in the steep and fragile mountain ecosystems.
+At the other end, the subtropical ecosystem along the southern foothills of Bhutan is vulnerable to climate change from the perspective of climate adaptability.
+The erratic weather patterns, soaring temperatures and unpredictable dry and wet atmospheric conditions render the local communities most vulnerable to climate change.
 The adaptive capacity of the people to reduce vulnerability in the face of climate change is of prime concern.
 There is need for climate vulnerability assessments even at sub-national levels (Dzongkhags, gewogs etc.) to understand area-specific vulnerabilities and develop impactful adaptation measures.